pat-lego/guarded-job-management/README.md

 ## 🎯 The Problem

-In distributed systems, you often need to process jobs **in the order they were initiated**, not the order they arrived at the server.
-Network delays can cause jobs to arrive out of order:
+In distributed systems, you often need to process jobs **sequentially within a topic** to maintain consistency.
+When multiple AEM instances receive job requests, you need a guarantee that:

+1. Each job is assigned a **unique, ordered token** when received
+2. Jobs within a topic are **processed sequentially** in token order
+3. No two jobs in the same topic run concurrently

 ```
-Machine A creates Job 1 at 10:00:00.001 ──────────────[delayed]──────────────▶ Arrives 10:00:00.150
+Instance A receives Job 1 ──▶ Token: 10:00:00.055 ──┐
-Machine B creates Job 2 at 10:00:00.050 ───▶ Arrives 10:00:00.055
+Instance B receives Job 2 ──▶ Token: 10:00:00.150 ──┼──▶ Topic: "publishing"
+Instance A receives Job 3 ──▶ Token: 10:00:00.200 ──┘         │
+                                                              ▼
+                                                    Processed: Job 1 → Job 2 → Job 3
+                                                    (sequential, in token order)S
 ```

-Without ordering guarantees, Job 2 would be processed before Job 1, even though Job 1 was created first.
-This system solves that problem.
+This system ensures **ordered, sequential execution** within each topic, even when jobs are submitted from different machines.

 ## 🏗️ Architecture